aerographql/documentation/source/_posts/code/dependency-injection.md

 import * as express from 'express';
 import * as bodyParser from 'body-parser';

-import { Injectable, Field, ObjectDefinition, ObjectImplementation, Resolver, Arg, Schema, BaseSchema, Interface } from 'aerographql-schema';
+import { Injectable, Field, ObjectDefinition, ObjectImplementation, Resolver, Arg, Schema, BaseSchema, Interface } from 'aerographql';

 /**
  * Fake Database objects